Leshan Giant Buddha: Dimensions

 At 71 m tall, the statue depicts a seated Buddha with his hands resting on his knees.
 His shoulders are 28 m wide and his smallest toenail is large enough to easily accommodate a seated person.
 There is a local saying: "The mountain is a Buddha and the Buddha is a mountain".
 This is partially because the mountain range in which the Leshan Giant Buddha is located is thought to be shaped like a slumbering Buddha when seen from the river, with the Leshan Giant Buddha as its heart.

 This 71 m statue, carved in the Lingyun Mountain, is the biggest and tallest stone Buddha statue in the world (only the modern Great Buddha of Thailand, made of concrete, is taller).
-Leshan Giant Buddha’s hair is composed of 1,021 spiraled curls embedded in his head that measures 14.7 m in height and 10 m in width.
+Leshan Giant Buddha's hair is composed of 1,021 spiraled curls embedded in his head that measures 14.7 m in height and 10 m in width.
 His ears, capable of holding two people inside, are 7 m long.
 He has 5.6 m long eyebrows, 8.3 m long fingers, 24 m wide shoulders, and a 5.6 m long nose.
 His mouth and each of his eyes have a width of 3.3 m.
 His instep that is around 8.5 m in width can hold about a hundred people and his smallest toenail can fit one seated person.
 This statue is ten stories high, which can be compared to the size of the Statue of Liberty if Buddha stood upright.
-Buddha’s body is placed in a symmetrical posture and the proportions of his various body parts are proportioned in accordance with the Buddharupa requirements of a statue.
+Buddha's body is placed in a symmetrical posture and the proportions of his various body parts are proportioned in accordance with the Buddharupa requirements of a statue.
 It has a calm form, which conforms to the Tang dynasty statues' style.

 Drainage system

-Behind the Buddha’s head and between his two ears, the Leshan Giant Buddha has a unique and advanced drainage system to preserve the statue from erosion.
-There are several hidden gutters and channels scattered in Buddha’s hair, collar, chest, and holes in the back of his ears and chest that have been carrying out the rainwater to keep the inner areas dry.
-This complex architectural system has been preventing the statue from eroding for the past 1,200 years.
+Between the two ears of the Buddha is an advanced drainage system that serves to preserve the statue from erosion.
+There are several hidden gutters and channels scattered within the Buddha's hair, collar, and chest areas, and holes in the back of his ears and chest that drain out rainwater to keep the interior dry.
+This architectural system has prevented the statue from eroding for the past 1,200 years.